vsn4ik/input-spinner/README.md

 > the maximum value, default is null.

 #### step
-> the changing-value of per-step.
+> the changing-value of per-step, if passed as a function, the function will be called within the spinner object scope.

 #### precision
 > the precision of value